Bullying and Name Calling

 - Connect with a Welcoming Schools trainer or consultant in your area to start developing plans for your school or school district to specifically address bias-based and anti-gay teasing and bullying.

-If your school has already an anti-bullying program or is planning to adopt one, you can integrate material from Welcoming Schools to enhance its impact on your school.
+If your school already has an anti-bullying program or is planning to adopt one, you can integrate material from Welcoming Schools to enhance its impact on your school.